- Who chooses Fellows?

 - When would Social Sector Partners learn when they are ServiceCorps Certified?

-After potential host organizations fill out their ServiceCorps Certified application, we send all required information to our Corporate Partners to be vetted prior to becoming "Certified".
-Organizations should expect to hear back from ServiceCorps about Certification anywhere between a few days to two weeks.
+After potential host organizations fill out their ServiceCorps Certified application, they should expect to hear back from ServiceCorps about Certification anywhere between a few days to two weeks.

 - Are Social Sector Partners expected to provide health insurance to Fellows?